$0 Ohio IEP Meeting Prep Checklist

 • A data collection system to track whether the plan is working

-A BIP without an FBA is guesswork.
-If your child's school has a behavior plan but no documented FBA, the plan is not grounded in any actual understanding of why the behavior happens.
+A BIP without an FBA may leave the team without a data-based understanding of why the behavior happens.
+If your child's school has a behavior plan but no documented FBA, ask what data and analysis support the plan.

 When Ohio Schools Are Required to Conduct an FBA